ventru557/Project2_Group4/detailed_credit_risk_analysis_README.md

    - `Loan_Status.ipynb`: This notebook handles data cleaning, encoding, and preprocessing.
    - `Grade_model.ipynb`: This notebook focuses on training and evaluating machine learning models.
 4. Inspect the visualizations and results generated in each notebook.
+5. **Quick Start**: To get started faster, use the **loan_sample.csv** file, which contains 100 rows for a quick test.
+This will help you explore the tool and see its results without working with the entire dataset.

 ---